Sweetchuck/git-hooks/README.md

 Default value: `vendor/sweetchuck/git-hooks/git-hooks` (dynamically detected)

-If the Git version is >= v2.9 then this value will be used to set `git config core.hooksPath <FOO>`.
+If the Git version is >= v2.9 then this value will be used to set `git config core.hooksPath <PATH>`.
 If Git is older than 2.9 then the content of this directory will be symbolically linked or copied to `./.git/hooks` directory.